jorisguerin/machine_learning_introduction/README.md

 # Practical Machine Learning Introduction

 This repo contains the corrections of the exercises contained in my Machine Learning introduction in python.
-More info can be found on my webpage: jorisguerin.github.io
+More info, including the lecture notes, can be found on my webpage: https://jorisguerin.github.io/